 A great deal of effort has been taken to conceal this primary structure and hence direct the observer’s attention to the three-dimensional steel-and-glass vista.
-Besides the elaborate pavilion, seele is also responsible for the keen lines of the highly aesthetic “architectural steelwork” framing the façade at the base of the tower ‒ the three bottommost rows of panes fronting the lobby.
-Large-format insulating glass units measuring 3m x 5m or 3m x 6m are being used here.
+Besides the elaborate pavilion, seele was also responsible for the keen lines of the highly aesthetic “architectural steelwork” framing the façade at the base of the tower ‒ the three bottommost rows of panes fronting the lobby.
+Large-format insulating glass units measuring 3m x 5m or 3m x 6m were used here.

 Only the glass and the precision silicone joints are visible from outside.
 The result is a homogenous surface without any external fixing elements.
 The glazing to all four elevations at the base of the tower adds up to 3,600sqm and is in the form of a steel post-and-rail façade with laminated safety glass.